svilupp/awesome-generative-ai-meets-julia-language/README.md

 ## Benchmarks/Comparisons
 - [Julia LLM Leaderboard](https://github.com/svilupp/Julia-LLM-Leaderboard) - Comparison of Julia language generation capabilities of various Large Language Models across a range of tasks.
 Visit if you want help choosing the right model for your application.
+- [HumanEval.jl](https://github.com/01-ai/HumanEval.jl) - The Julia version of [openai/human-eval](https://github.com/openai/human-eval).
+It rewrites the original Python problems into the Julia version and provides evaluation results with several latest LLMs.

 ## Applications/Products